cerealal/AdventureGame/README.md

 # AdventureGame
-Adventure Game is a work in progress modern text based adventure game hopefully with multiplayer in its future
+Adventure Game is a work in progress modern text based adventure game with rpg elements and ASCII art